-The adoption of Creative Commons licenses and public domain tools for policy is beneficial to society as a whole.
+The adoption of Creative Commons licenses and public domain tools is beneficial to society as a whole.
 Open licensing helps public institutions better meet their missions of disseminating digital resources and data, breaking down the typical barriers associated with traditional copyright by granting broad permissions in advance.
-The integration of Creative Commons licenses within public policy clearly communicates to the users served by these policies the conditions of reuse.
+The integration of Creative Commons licensing and publicly funded education, research, and data clearly communicates to the users served by these policies the conditions of reuse.
 There’s a huge potential to drastically increase the impact of public funding through the adoption of open licenses.

 Creative Commons licenses are being integrated and incorporated into public, foundation, and institutional policies around the globe.
-For example, some governments are starting to mandate that publicly funded education and research resources be released under Creative Commons licenses.
-Multiple philanthropic foundations are also adopting open licenses and intellectual property policies to expand the reach of their charitable investments.
+For example, government agencies are requiring that publicly funded education and research resources be released under Creative Commons licenses.
+Multiple philanthropic foundations are adopting open licenses and intellectual property policies to expand the reach of their charitable investments.
 Both government and foundation open policies require (as a condition of funding) their grantees to openly license what they build and revise with grant funds.
 Cities are sharing useful health, traffic, weather, and crime data under open licenses to increase transparency and re-use of data for the public benefit.
 And intergovernmental organizations are using open licenses to share cultural heritage materials, reports, educational resources, research, and data with the world.

 While Creative Commons continues it outreach and advocacy on open licensing policy adoption, we have always known that voluntary licensing schemes will never be a comprehensive solution for access to and reuse of knowledge and creativity around the world.
 For this reason, we believe that fundamental law and regulatory reform is needed, regardless of the success of the CC licenses and their utility in promoting a more equal, just, and fair society.